AlgorithmsAreCool/microservice-on-nanoservice/README.md

 # microservice-on-nanoservice
 A quick hack to build a microservice system on top of Microsoft Orleans

+# What is this thing?

+This is a proof of concept of a serverless system built on top of Orleans.
+It does a few things:
+- Allows you to deploy javascript functions to respond to HTTP requests
+- Transparently loads handler scripts from storage on demand and caches their parsed AST in memory
+- Automatically unloads cold scripts from memory
+- Captures basic consumption metrics for each script
+- Exposes a gRPC control-plane to deploy javascript functions and specify the routes they handle
+- Exposes a data-plane to dispatch requests to the correct javascript functions

-# Intro
+# But why?

-I was writing some documentation and I had a bad idea!
-I often describe Orleans as a "nanoservice" framework because it's unit of abstraction is single c# interface.
-Then I thought, what if I could build a serverless system on top of Orleans?
-So I did!
+I was writing some documentation at a cafe one day, and I  described Orleans as a "nanoservice" framework as i often do to newcomers because it's unit of abstraction is single C# interface.
+Then I thought, since a nanoservice might be a primitive building block of a microservice, could i build a microservice/serverless system on top of it?
+The answer is yes.
+Yes I can.

 # Live blog of development